Farm Policy Insurance

 Farm Policy 101

-A farm insurance policy is a combination of a standard coverage offered by personal homeowners insurance with commercial property and liability coverage.
+A farm insurance policy is a combination of standard coverage that offers personal homeowners insurance with commercial property and liability coverage.
 Therefore, if you have a separate house aside from your farm business; think of the coverage of a standard homeowner’s insurance and how it works.
-This way you will have a quick grasp on what a farm policy is.
+This way you will have a quick grasp of what a farm policy is.
 But this time it will be with the combination of commercial property and liability coverage since farming is a business.

-The benefit of having a farm policy is that it can be customized based on the needs of the insured.
-This policy is a type of insurance tailored to cover farm operations and its owners.
-It is a good risk management strategy and is highly recommended to help mitigate perils caused by farming activities.
+The benefit of having a farm policy is that it can you can customize based on the needs of the insured.
+This policy is a type of insurance that covers farm operations and their owners.
+It is a good risk management strategy and we highly recommend it to help mitigate risks caused by farming activities.
 The policy can protect owners from losses caused by: